MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-walkthrough.md

     00540020 ??
     ```

-    Of note in this output is that the stack and base pointer are pointing to two very differnet addresses.
+    Of note in this output is that the stack and base pointer are pointing to two very different addresses.

     ```
     esp=00effe4c ebp=00520055
     ```

     This could indicate that stack corruption - possibly a function returned and then corrupted the stack.
-To validat ethis, we nned to travel back to before the CPU state was corrupted and see if we can determine when the stack corruption occurred.
+To validate this, we need to travel back to before the CPU state was corrupted and see if we can determine when the stack corruption occurred.

 **Examine the local variables and set a code breakpoint**

-At the point of failure it is common to end up a fews steps after the true cause in error handling code.
-WIth time travel we can go back an instruction at a time, to locate investigate the true root cause.
+At the point of failure in trace it is common to end up a fews steps after the true cause in error handling code.
+With time travel we can go back an instruction at a time, to locate investigate the true root cause.

 1. From the **Home** ribbon use the  **Step Into Back** command to step back three instructions.
 As you do this, continue to examine the stack and memory windows.

-The command window will display the time travel postion and the registers as you step back three instructions.
+The command window will display the time travel position and the registers as you step back three instructions.

 ```
 0:000> t-